• Menu

 I like to stop by and look in on my kids while they practice.
 Most resorts allow this, like Blue Mountain Resort.
 If the ski school frowns on this and it’s important to you, this ski school probably is not the best fit.

-Half-day morning programs start around 8 or 9 a.m. and finish up before noon.
+Half-day morning programs start between 8 and 10 am and finish about four hours later.
 Most programs start with a lesson and then practice toward end of the program.
 The same schedule holds for the afternoon programs.
-I recommend the morning program unless you have a cracky morning kid.
+I recommend the morning program unless you have a cranky morning kid.

 Groups lessons last about two hours with solid instruction.
 The group will be skiing or snowboarding as a group.